Aider-AI/aider/docs/benchmarks.md

 }
 ```

+## GPT-3.5 struggles with complex edit formats

+While GPT-3.5 is able to pass some exercises using
+edit formats other than the `whole` format,
+it really struggles with the rest of the formats.

+### Pathlogical use of `diff`

+While GPT-3.5 is sometimes able to
+correctly generate the `diff` edit format,
+it often uses it in a pathological way.

+It places the *entire* original source file in the ORIGINAL block
+and the entire updated file in the UPDATED block.
+This is strictly worse than just using the `whole` edit format,
+since GPT is sending 2 full copies of the file.

-## GPT-3.5 hallucinates function calls
+### Hallucinating function calls

+When using the functions API
-GPT-3.5 is prone to ignoring the JSON Schema that specifies valid functions,
+GPT-3.5 is prone to ignoring the JSON Schema that specifies valid functions.
-and often returns a completely novel and semantically
+It often returns a completely novel and semantically
 invalid `function_call` fragment with `"name": "python"`.

 ```